laitcanard05/tp/docs/UserGuide.md

 ---

-#### Removing Transactions
+#### Deleting Transactions

-Removes a transaction from your records.
+Deletes a transaction from your records.

 **Command:** `delete`